conradakunga/BlogCode/README.md

 # November 2020

+23 November 2020 - Http Redirects using HttpClient - a closer look at how http redirects are handled by the HttpClient

 **21 November 2020** - [Refactoring With Records](https://www.conradakunga.com/blog/refactoring-with-records-in-c/) - Refactoring code to use the record construct introduced in C# 9

 **12 November 2020** - [Conditional Logic In MSBuild](https://www.conradakunga.com/blog/conditional-logic-in-msbuild/) - using MSBuild to control the build process and output notifications